 What Does Abstention from Voting Mean?

 Many social systems rely on member participation to function properly.
-In democracies around the world, member participation takes the form of voting in elections and other deliberative assemblies.
+In democracies worldwide, member participation takes the form of voting in elections and other deliberative assemblies.
 Participants in democracies generally communicate by voting, but they also communicate by abstention from voting.

 Abstention from Voting

-Although abstaining from a vote may seem straightforward, its implications and consequences can be significant.
-However, in order to understand the impact abstaining from a vote can have, one must understand the institution of voting, more generally.
+Although abstaining from a vote may seem straightforward, its implications and consequences are significant.
+To understand the impact abstention can have, you must understand the institution of voting.

 Voting Institutions

-The most popular form of democracy is known as a representative democracy.
-In a representative democracy, the citizens choose an individual to represent them in a particular governmental office, and that elected official performs the duties of the office.
-Some examples of representative democracies are:
+The most popular form of democracy is a representative democracy.
+In a representative democracy, voters choose a person to represent them in a particular governmental office.
+The elected official performs the duties of the office.

 • United States